speedrun-guide/portal/README.md

 For example, if your username is `speedrun-guide` and your fork is named `portal`, you would visit `https://pr.new/github/speedrun-guide/portal`.

 3. From here, you can edit the files and see a preview update in real time.
 When you're done, you can push the changes to your fork, then [submit a pull request](https://github.com/speedrun-guide/portal/pulls).
+You can also create a pull request directly from within the editor by navigating to `Source Control` on the left side.

 #### Local Development